heyzec/nuscollegelaundrybot/README.md

-# telegrambot
+# NUSCollegeLaundryBot
-Telegram bot interface with python-telegram-bot wrapper
+Telegram BOT interface for the Laundry Machine Bot Project made with python-telegram-bot wrapper made for RC4 by RC4Space